rapid7/metasploit-framework/documentation/modules/post/hardware/automotive/ecu_hard_reset.md

 ## Introduction

-This module performs hard reset in the ECU Reset Service Identifier (0x11) where the tester can request this to re-initialize the core hardware components of the system.
+This module performs hard reset in the ECU Reset Service Identifier (0x11).

 ## Verification Steps